-A guide that explains how young people aged 16-25 who are unhappy with their SEND support can find help in resolving those issues has recently been published: When people can't agree - Special Educational Needs and Disability Complaints: a guide for Young People in education' and is aimed at young people with SEND, their families and those that support them - https://www.sendpathfinder.co.uk/send-complaints-a-guide-for-young-people-in-education
+A guide that explains how young people aged 16-25 who are unhappy with their SEND support can find help in resolving those issues has been published, When people can't agree - Special Educational Needs and Disability Complaints: a guide for Young People in education and is aimed at young people with SEND, their families and those that support them.
+It can also be found here on the online toolkit.